Some posts contain compensated links. Please read this disclaimer for more info.

-This amazing structure is now widely regarded as one of the finest examples of so-called “Brancovan” architecture, which can be considered to be the only original Romanian architectural style.
-It symbolizes the way of thinking of a ruler who put art and culture above everything else in a time when major European powers where warring non-stop.
+This impressive structure is now widely regarded as one of the finest examples of so-called “Brancovan” architecture, which can be considered the only original Romanian architectural style.
+It symbolizes the way of thinking of a ruler who put art and culture above everything else in a time when major European powers were warring non-stop.

 UNESCO declared it World Heritage because of its “architectural purity and balance, the richness of its sculptural detail, the treatment of its religious compositions, its votive portraits and its painted decorative works.”
 It’s a description that speaks volumes as to the monastery’s unique beauty and cultural significance.